Fersyvanderzee/Happy-Accident-Machine/README.md

 in the midi-file, the results might be unexpected.
 As a amateur musician my self I often find myself to use the same kind of patterns I'm used to.
 Not due to lack of creativity, but by the way our brains are built.
 This program is unbiased to what is 'supposed to sound right' or how music works in general.
 That makes this a creative companion to fuel your own creativity.

+## How to use it
+You need to install MIDIUtil (https://pypi.org/project/MIDIUtil/) in order to use it.Apart from that you can just run the main.py script.
+See the instructions in de main.py.

 ## Upcoming